Prevent

 Similar to other cancers, survival outcomes with colorectal cancer are greatly improved when diagnosed at an early stage.

-• The earliest stage cancers can typically be treated with resection, which is usually performed surgically but may occasionally be done during a colonoscopy.
+• The earliest stage cancers can typically be treated with resection.
+This is usually performed surgically but may occasionally be done during a colonoscopy.

 • Survival rates for early-stage colorectal cancer exceed 95%, while advanced-stage cancers have a five-year survival rate of less than 15%.